 By Janice Burch, Executive Resume Writer, Career Coach, Co-Owner at Pro Resume Center, LLC

-You are at the burnout stage in your current role, ready to seek a new challenge or
+You are an executive at the burnout stage, ready to seek a new challenge or

 just get out of a negative situation.